alinedefreitasocn/alinedefreitasocn/README.md

 My name is Aline

 - 🌊 I'm an oceanographer
-- 🏖️ with master'ss degree in Coastal Engineering
+- 🏖️ with master's degree in Coastal Engineering
-- 👩🏽‍💻 I'm currently learning HTML and CSS

 <div align="center">
   <a href="https://github.com/alinedefreitasocn">